 Observation Decks in NYC

-There are a few different observation decks in the New York City, each one offers a slightly different view of the city and the skyline and they’re perfect places for taking photographs.
+There are a few different observation decks in the New York City, so when you’re thinking of what to see in New York, definitely try and squeeze one of these into your schedule.
+Each one offers a slightly different view of the city and the skyline and they’re perfect places for taking photographs.
 Here are the most popular ones:

 Top of the Rock (Rockefeller)

-My personal favourite.
+My personal favourite observation deck for what to see in New York.
 It’s not as high as the others, but I think the view is the best, as you get to see the incredible empire state as part of the skyline.
 Click here to book tickets.